 “I’d say the least likely of all was that it had anything to do with the butane,” Dr. Melamede concurs.
 “It could’ve been contaminants in the product … she might’ve had an allergy to something else that was concentrated.”

 It’s widely agreed that the most dangerous aspect of BHO is making it – or, rather, not making it properly.
-There have been numerous reports of people causing large explosions while attempting butane extractions without taking the necessary precautions.
+There have been numerous reports of people causing large explosions while attempting butane extractions without taking the necessary precautions needed to make hash oil.

 “These dangers are real,” says Selecta Nikka T. “People are blowing up their homes.
 So if we’re going to continue doing this – which I’m sure we are – we need to take into account all the safety precautions needed for this process.”